Padmini-RK/MedInfoSimplify/README.md

 # MedInfoSimplify Backend

+## About
-A web application to enhance drug label comprehension
+MedInfoSimplify is a web application to enhance drug label comprehension amongst patients and caregivers.